Celestial (comics): Fictional history

 The two opposing factions of the First Firmament's children could not peacefully co-exist and the ensuing war nearly destroyed the first universe.
-At some point during the war, the Aspirants created a now-lost hyper weapon called the Godkiller, a space-borne 25,000 foot tall humanoid robot that dwarfed even the Celestials themselves.
-It was powered by a cosmic artifact later called the Heart of The Voldi (named after the species which would adopt it) and operated by genetically engineered pilots.
-During the war, the Godkiller destroyed countless billions of Celestials and brought them to the brink of extinction.
-At this point, for unknown reasons, a civil war broke out among the Aspirants that led to the Godkiller being stripped of critical parts for weapons.
+At some point during the war, the Aspirants created a now-lost hyper weapon called the Godkiller, a 25,000 foot tall humanoid robot that dwarfed even the Celestials themselves.
+It was powered by a cosmic artifact later called the Heart of the Voldi and operated by genetically engineered pilots.
+During the war, the Godkiller killed billions of Celestials and brought them to the brink of extinction.
+At this point, a civil war broke out among the Aspirants that led to the Godkiller being stripped of critical parts for weapons.
 This division within the Aspirants gave the Celestials a chance to recover and make their last stand.
-In the final battle against the Aspirants, the Celestials detonated their ultimate weapons that tore the First Firmament apart and very nearly killed it.
+In the final battle against the Aspirants, the Celestials detonated their ultimate weapons that tore the First Firmament apart and nearly killed it.
 In a desperate act of self-preservation, the core essence of the First Firmament took the surviving Aspirants and fled outside Reality.
 In the wake of its near destruction, the major fragments of the First Universe that were torn off coalesced into a new cosmic being, one with multiple realities composing it.
-This was the birth of the Second Cosmos and the First Multiverse.
-After the birth of the first Multiverse, the "rebels" settled inside him, multiplied and began their vast plan to create and nurture transitory but evolving life on the newborn worlds within, a general outline of the basic plan the Celestials follow for shaping the evolution of life on a chosen planet after it develops primitive sentient life.
+This was the birth of the Second Cosmos and the first multiverse.
+After the birth of the first multiverse, the "rebels" settled inside him, multiplied and began their vast plan to create and nurture transitory but evolving life on the newborn worlds within, a general outline of the basic plan the Celestials follow for shaping the evolution of life on a chosen planet after it develops primitive sentient life.

-This initial visit is called a First Host of Celestials, after the chosen planet has been judged to possess the needed properties for an effective "seeding".
+This First Host of Celestials is made after the chosen planet has been judged to possess the needed properties for an effective "seeding".
 The Celestials then return for follow-up visits or "Hosts", during which they monitor the subject planet's progress and make whatever modifications or interventions they deem appropriate.
-These Hosts have been documented on Earth, and have also been found on many other planets throughout the universe.
-Other major examples include the Skrull homeworld, hundreds of millions of years ago, and numerous Sh'iar worlds, such as Gladiator's homeworld.
+During the First Host on Earth, the Celestials begin genetic experimentation to determine the future development of humans.
+They created three subspecies: Eternals, Deviants, and mutants.